alexwlchan/alexwlchan.net/src/_drafts/creating-a-safari-webarchive.md

 While I was reading more about `WKWebView`, I came across the [`WKNavigationDelegate`][WKNavigationDelegate] protocol.
 If you implement this protocol, you can track the progress of a page load, and get detailed events like "the page has started to load" and "the page failed to load with an error".

-There are [two methods][failures] you can implement to handle errors, which will be called if an error at different times during page load.
+There are [two methods][failures] you can implement, which will be called if an error at different times during page load.
-Because I'm working in a standalone script, I just have those methods print an error message and then terminate the entire process -- I don't need more sophisticated error handling than that.
+Because I'm working in a standalone script, I just have them print an error and then terminate the process -- I don't need more sophisticated error handling than that.

 I also wrote a method that checks the HTTP status code of the response, and terminates the script if it's not an HTTP 200 OK.
 This means that 404 pages and server errors won't be automatically archived -- I can do that manually in Safari if I think they're really important.